AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 *Documents*

-When a user updates custom form fields in the document summary panel, and one or more of them is a [!UICONTROL typeahead] field, then saves the changes and navigates away from the summary panel, the updates are not saved.
-This occurs only when a [!UICONTROL typeahead] field is edited, although all fields are affected.
+When a user updates custom form fields in the document summary panel, and one or more of them is a typeahead field, then saves the changes and navigates away from the summary panel, the updates are not saved.
+This occurs only when a typeahead field is edited, although all fields are affected.

 **Data not preserved when converting templates due to template sharing access levels**

 *Projects*

-When a user who has View access on a shared template attempts to convert an issue to a project, any data in custom form sections that require Contribute or higher access to view is not transferred to the created project.
+When a user who has View access on a shared template attempts to convert an issue to a project, any data in custom form sections that require [!UICONTROL Conrtibute] or higher access to view is not transferred to the created project.

 **Error when uploading new document version**